C++ Basics

 Commonly used data structures in C++:

-• Linked Lists: Custom implementation or use std::list from the STL.
+std::vector<int> vec;) - Linked Lists: Custom implementation or use

-• Map and Set: Associative containers like std::map, std::unordered_map, and std::set.
+std::stackandstd::queue - Map and Set: Associative containers like

 cpp